|

 Getting around

-Product Index or the Site Map.
+We've grouped the games and puzzles in sections by categories or themes.
+Some items may appear in more than one section.
+You can visit the various areas by clicking on their captions in the Product Index or the Site Map.
 An extended list of categories, each with its own thumbnail gallery, is in the Search Index.

 At the top of each section you'll see how many items and pages it contains and a list of the games therein.
-Their links let you visit them in any order, or you can move down the page sequentially by scrolling or clicking the "Next" button.
+Their links let you visit them in any order, or you can move down the page sequentially by scrolling or clicking the NEXT button.
 The partitioning of the list gives a picture of what's on each page.
 The pages are numbered.
 A link at page bottoms leads to the next page.
 The section name at top of each page links back to that section's first page.

 Many products in each section have individual highlight pages linked from their text or illustration.
 Go there only if you want additional information, such as larger pictures, color choices, or more detailed explanations of game rules or other interesting facts about that specific product.
 A highlight page always links you back to its product.
 You never need to use your BACK button.

-About pages that open in new windows: For your ease of navigation, a referenced page will open in a new window unless it has a link back.
+About pages that open in new windows:— For your ease of navigation, a referenced page will open in a new window unless it has a link back.
 That way you can use the link back or, if there isn't one, just close the new window, and you'll be back on the page you started from.
 No way to get lost, and no need ever to use the BACK button.

-the Index for the next area to visit, or contact us by email or phone, or access the Order Form about any purchases you'd like to make, or take a shortcut to another section through playfully named portals in the lower left corner.
+At the end of each section you can choose to return to the Index for the next area to visit, or contact us by email or phone, or view your shopping basket's current status (we call it "Order") by clicking the little green logo, or take a shortcut to another section through playfully named portals in the lower left corner or by clicking the CONTINUE link.

-go to the Alphabetical Listing in the Product Index and click on the product name for direct access.
+If you're looking for a particular game by name, go to the Alphabetical Listing in the Product Index and click on the product name for direct access.

 If you're shopping by price, see the Indexed by Price listing.